 What Happens to a Demo at a Record Label?

 When you send your demo to a record label, what happens next?
-Every label has its own way of dealing with demos.
+Every label has its own way of dealing with demo music.
 Unfortunately, sometimes, that way of handling demos involves putting it in a box and never getting around to checking it out.
 Not pretty, but true.
 However, in most cases, labels DO listen to the demos they receive.
 The procedure for handling demos depends a lot on the size of the label, but the general practice is the same.
 Here is the journey you can expect your demo to take once it reaches record label HQ:

 1. Your Demo Will Be Put in the Right Hands